devopslibrary/dl-frontend/lessons/jenkins-templates.md

 look at it as a way to implement new functionality that would typically require writing a plugin, but without the need to do any actual coding.

-Don't worry, by the end of this lesson you'll know how to do that and more, but first we'd like to give a quick shout out to [Hired.com](hired.com/devopslibrary) for being kind enough to sponsor our Jenkins course.
+Don't worry, by the end of this lesson you'll know how to do that and more.

 Creating a Template
 ----------------------